aldo-gutierrez/bitmasksorter/README.md

-# Mask Bit Sorters
+# Bit Mask Sorters

-This project tests different ideas for sorting algorithms using a bitmask.
+This project tests different ideas for sorting algorithms using a Bitmask.

 This repository has the Java implementation.